-8.2.
+9.2.
 Fisheries and Oceans Canada

 One Stock Assessment and one Resource Management personnel are directly involved in this fishery.
-Contributions to the IFMP are provided by Fisheries Management, the Science Branch, the Shellfish Data Unit, Conservation and Protection, the Pacific Fishery Licence Unit, the Treaty and Aboriginal Policy Directorate, the Recreational Fisheries Division, the Oceans Directorate and numerous administrative personnel.
+Contributions to the IFMP are provided by Fisheries Management, the Science Branch, the Shellfish Data Unit, Conservation and Protection, the Pacific Fishery Licence Unit, Reconciliation and Partnership Branch, the Recreational Fisheries Division, the Oceans Directorate and numerous administrative personnel.
 Generally, all personnel are multi-tasked, i.e. fishery managers work on all dive fisheries.
 Therefore, costs incurred by the Department to manage this fishery are difficult to assess.

-9. COMPLIANCE PLAN
+10. COMPLIANCE PLAN

-9.1.
+10.1.
 Overview